Epicminer256/HandyBookmarkScripts/README.md

 # HandyBookmarkScripts
-### Here are some scripts you can use on Chrome/ChromeOS.
+### Here are 17 bookmark scripts you can use on Chrome/ChromeOS.
 Some of these include Tab Hiders, Inspect Element (even if it is blocked), Soft/Hard reset, SoundBoard without going to any website, free disk space checking (good for ChromeOS), WiFi portal detection (when clicked redirects you to the WiFi login portal), and a bunch of hidden settings that are not in the settings.

 # Import The Bookmarks